If you are involved in a car accident and sustain injuries, insurance companies and legal procedures should be the last things on your mind.

 Reputable, responsive insurance companies are more likely to try and reach a fair settlement.
 However, even the best companies will wait for you to issue your medical bills and make a full physical recovery.
 Still, low-budget insurance companies make settlement offers for much lower than fair value.
 These companies hinder the settlement process.

-Car accident attorneys don’t only have valuable experience in the legal process.
+Car accident attorneys have valuable experience in the legal process.
 They also understand which insurance companies and defense attorneys are more difficult to deal with and guide you through arduous negotiations.

-The Paul Wilkinson Law Firm understands how to get the most out of your car accident settlement.
-With over 20 years of experience fighting a wide range of personal injury cases, the Call Paul Denver car accident attorneys know the ins and outs of car accident law and how to hold at-fault parties responsible if you suffer injuries.
+Paul Wilkinson is a car accident attorney that understands how to get the most out of your car accident settlement.
+With over 20 years of experience fighting a wide range of personal injury cases, he knows the ins and outs of car accident law and how to hold at-fault parties responsible if you suffer injuries.
+For more information, or to get a free case consultation, call us today at 303-333-7285 or contact us via the website.